shadowsocks/libQtShadowsocks/README.md

-libqtshadowsocks
+libQtShadowsocks
 ================

 Intro
 --------------

-`libqtshadowsocks` is a lightweight library for `shadowsocks`.
+`libQtShadowsocks` is a lightweight library for `shadowsocks`.

 It is written in C++ using Qt5 frameworks.
 Therefore, the major purpose of this project is to provide a developer-friendly shadowsocks library, mainly for Qt applications, i.e. [shadowsocks-qt5] (https://github.com/librehat/shadowsocks-qt5/).
 While the `client` is sort of a demo to utilise this library.